This article includes standard terms and ideas used within the Evolv product suite and optimization program.

 Learn more about the Experience Accelerator.

-A Full Stack implementation of Evolv means that you are using Evolv to experiment and optimize digital properties beyond a front-end website.
+A Full Stack implementation of Evolv means that you are using Evolv to experiment on and optimize digital properties beyond a front-end website.
 Full Stack allows you to optimize anywhere your customers interact with your brands, such as your website, iOS app, or Android app.
 It can also allow you to test business logic such as pricing models by hooking up other backend systems to our optimization platform through APIs.

 An Organization is a way of grouping projects in the Manager.
 An account can have multiple organizations.